 Former students desiring to reenter from academic suspension must do so through the Counseling Services office.
-Former students who were withdrawn for disciplinary reasons must have approval from the Vice President of Student Services to reenroll.
+Former students who were withdrawn for disciplinary reasons must have approval from the Vice President of Instruction or Vice President of Student Services, depending upon the nature of the disciplinary issue, to reenroll.